 many of whom are now working in the industry.

 we combine industry input with our own ongoing research plans

 to develop a set of key geologic and engineering research topics.

-Our plans for 2014 are presented in the Prospectus (pdf).
+Our plans for 2015 are presented in the Executive Summary and Prospectus for 2015 (pdf).